 Having an affordable home Internet connection is critical to stay informed and in contact with friends and family during the COVID-19 emergency.
 Several Internet Service Providers offer low-cost, affordable Home Internet for qualifying low-income households.
 For the most up-to-date information, we recommend visitingEveryoneOn.org/cetf.

 For a limited time, AT&T, Charter/Spectrum and Comcast are offering 2-months free Home Internet for new subscribers and offers carry conditions.
-(Households with students in the National School Lunch Program (NSLP) must tell the Spectrum representative on the initial call that they want the free 60-day offer applied to Spectrum Internet Assist.
-Failing to do so means they will pay the full rate of $55 a month when the free period ends.)
-Neither Spectrum or Comcast allows existing customers to downgrade their services.
+(Households signing up with Spectrum must tell the representative on the initial call that they want the free 60-day offer applied to Spectrum Internet Assist if they want to continue with the affordable $23 monthly rate after the free period.
+Failing to do so means they will pay the full rate of $55 a month.)
+Neither Spectrum (which is not requiring a National School Lunch Program letter for a limited time only) or Comcast allows existing customers to downgrade their services.

 Several companies, including AT&T, Charter/Spectrum, Comcast, Cox, Frontier, T-Mobile, and other ISPs pledge for the next 60 days to not terminate service and they will waive late fees for any residential or small business customers because of their inability to pay their bills due to the coronavirus pandemic.